Is Disney World “Magical” Right Now?

-“Is visiting Walt Disney World still magical right now?” and “is the magic really back without [insert something cut] at Walt Disney World?” are two common reader questions right now.
-We’ll attempt to answer here based on visits to Epcot, Hollywood Studios, Animal Kingdom, and Magic Kingdom since the parks have reopened.
+“Is visiting Walt Disney World still magical right now?” and “is the magic really back without [insert something cut] at Walt Disney World?” are two common reader questions.
+We’ll attempt to answer here based on visits to Epcot, Hollywood Studios, Animal Kingdom, and Magic Kingdom.

 This is an ongoing series, coming in response to feedback and concerns raised in reader questions we’re frequently receiving on our Walt Disney World reopening reports.
-Along with questions about discounts, crowds, policy changes, mask compliance, and Annual Passes, this is an unsurprisingly common reader inquiry.
+Along with questions about discounts, crowds, policy changes, face mask and physical distancing rules, and Annual Passes, this is an unsurprisingly common reader inquiry.

 Joking aside, we’re going to eschew the range of varying definitions of “magical” and instead treat the term as a synonym for escapism.
 While there’s a certain elusive and inarticulable je ne sais quoi quality of a great and special visit to Walt Disney World, we suspect that most of that is encapsulated by escapism.